-5 x 7 Kodak safety negative photographed by Rosenfeld and Sons, July 9, 1937.
+Flying Spinnakers5 x 7 Kodak safety negative photographed by Rosenfeld and Sons, July 9, 1937.
 Image of Clinton Crane designed, Henry B. Nevins built 12 meter class sloop GLEAM (built 1937 in City Island, NY) and Sparkman & Stephens designed, Henry B. Nevins built 12 meter class sloop NORTHERN LIGHT (built 1938 in City Island, NY) running down Long Island Sound on the NYYC Cruise.
 Visible in image: cropped port quarter view of GLEAM and the spinnaker and mainsail of NORTHERN LIGHT running before the wind under spinnakers and mainsails.
+Dicover the Rosenfeld Collection.
+The Rosenfeld Collection, acquired in 1984 by Mystic Seaport, is one of the largest archives of maritime photographs in the United States.
+This Collection contains nearly one million pieces from 1881 to the present.
+Images are captured in a variety of formats, from glass plate negatives to color transparencies, and from glossy prints to photographic murals.
+Mystic Seaport - The site More about the vessel |

 Clinton Crane 12 Metre Sloop 1937